Terminal prompt with architecture in 2026

 Text colours

-Using sysctl to find the exact processor installed in your Mac
+Using sysctl to identify the processor in your Mac

 % sysctl -n machdep.cpu.brand_string